JimHokanson/turtle_json/README.md

 The '{' character specifies that an object starts.
 The '"' character specifies the start (or end) of a key/string unless it is escaped in a string.
 Once you know the location of these special characters, it becomes much easier to parse a JSON file.

-TODO: Jim at this point
-- next, discuss parsing vs step by step object requesting